Building HTML5 Components for Adobe Animate CC

 }

-name: References a placeholder string defined in strings.json.
-In this case, PROP_CLASS maps to "class" in the English locale.
-This is the label shown in the Property Panel.
+name: References a placeholder in strings.json.
+PROP_CLASS maps to "class" in the English locale—the label in the Property Panel.

-variable: The internal name used to access this property in your component's JavaScript code.
-You'd access it as this._options['class'] in the component implementation (covered in the source code file src/video.js).
+variable: The internal name for accessing this property in JavaScript.
+Access it as this._options['class'] in the component implementation (src/video.js).

-type: Determines which UI control appears in the Property Panel.
-String renders a text input field.
+type: Determines the UI control in the Property Panel.
+String renders a text input.

-default: Sets the initial value.
-For the Video component, the default CSS class is "video", letting designers style video elements consistently.
+default: Initial value.
+The default CSS class "video" lets designers style video elements consistently.

-This class property lets designers add custom CSS classes to the video element, making styling and JavaScript selection easier.
+This property lets designers add custom CSS classes to the video element for styling and JavaScript selection.

 What's next